-The collections of information related The collections of information relate to the Regulations are contained in 31 CFR part 501 (the "Reporting and Procedures Regulations").
+The collections of information related The contention of information reasons to the Regulations are contained in 31 CFR part 501 (the "Reporting and Procedures Regulations").
 Pursuant to the Paperwork Reduction Act of 1995 (44 U.S.C.
-3507), those collections of information have been previously approved by the Office of Management and Budget ("OMB") under control number 1505-0164.
+3507), those collections of (44 C.S.C.
+307), those contentions of information have been previously approved by the Office of Management and Budget ("OMB") under control number 1505-0164.
 An agency may not conduct or sponsor, and a person is not required to respond to, a collection of information unless the collection of information displays a valid control number.